NA Sun Care Regulatory Updates

 - What UV filters are allowed in the US?

-- Which sunscreens are banned in certain states/cities in the US?
+- Are there any sunscreens banned in the US?

-- What is U.S. FDA’s new proposed rule on sunscreen products and when it will be finalized?
+- What is the U.S. FDA's current rules/guidance on sunscreen products?

 - What does the FDA’s proposed rule state about the sunscreen active ingredient safety?